Chaz Williams: Professional career

 On November 6, 2019, Williams returned to Iceland and signed with Njarðvík where he met his old coach from Þór Þorlákshöfn, Einar Árni Jóhannsson.
-For the first four games, he came of the bench and split his playing time with fellow American Wayne Martin Jr. Due to his performance, Njarðvík allowed Martin to sign with Jämtland Basket in Sweden and moved Williams to the starting lineup.
+For the first four games, he came off the bench and split his playing time with fellow American Wayne Martin Jr. Due to his performance, Njarðvík allowed Martin to sign with Jämtland Basket in Sweden and moved Williams to the starting lineup.
 On January 16, 2020, he scored a season high 36 point against Reykjanesbær rivals Keflavík.
 Williams averaged 20 points, 4.9 rebounds, 7.5 assists, and 2.3 steals per game.
 On August 22, he signed with Pelister of the Macedonian First League.
 Williams averaged 19.4 points, 7.8 assists, 4.6 rebounds, and 1.8 steals per game.
 On January 6, 2022, he signed with AMSB of the LNB Pro B.

+In May 2023, Williams returned to Iceland and signed back with Njarðvík.